Skip to content

 • under exchangeability, the sequential conformal p-values used by the martingale are valid and, with proper randomized tie-breaking in the classical construction, i.i.d.
 Uniform(0, 1)

 Raw anomaly scores do not satisfy this requirement directly.
-Use ConformalDetector to produce p-values first, then feed those p-values into a martingale.
+Neither does repeatedly comparing stream observations with one fixed split-calibration ECDF: those p-values are marginally valid but share calibration-induced dependence.
+Use ExchangeabilityMonitor to apply randomized sequential ranks before the martingale.
 The martingale classes do not repair invalid p-values, temporal dependence, or detector retraining choices that break the conformal assumptions.

 Do not mix up alarm types